calihuddleston/Note-Taker/README.md

 1. Open terminal.
 2. `cd` into `Note-Taker` directory.
-3. In the terminal, type `npm install` or `npm i` to install node-modules.
+3. In the terminal, type `npm install` or `npm i` to install dependency node-modules.
 4. Ensure node-modules are installed by checking the file directory in your code editor.
 5. If node-modules are installed, in the terminal, type `npm start` to begin local host server.
 6. Once server is connected - open a browser tab.
-7. In the browser tab type `localhost:3001`
-8. The page will load in the browser.
+7. You'll see the application live at : http://localhost:3001/
-9. To add a new note, type a title in the title box and a note description in the text box below.
+8. To add a new note, type a title in the title box and a note description in the text box below.
-10. Click the save/add icon.
+9. Click the save/add icon.
-11. Note will appear to the side.
+10. Note will appear to the side.

 ## Technology Used: